Tips before moving to another state?

-The most common deciding factors between hiring a professional moving company and doing a DIY move are cost and convenience.
-If you haven't yet made official plans to move to another state, one of the most affordable ways to do so is to do so with the support of your employer.
-A long-distance move means you're likely to arrive in your new state before your moving truck does, so you'll need to be prepared to be without your belongings for a while.
+When deciding between hiring a professional moving company and doing a DIY move, consider factors such as cost and convenience.
+If you haven't yet made official plans to move to another state, one of the most affordable ways is with the support of your employer.
+A long-distance move means you're likely to arrive in your new state before your moving truck does, so you'll need to be prepared for that eventuality.
 To avoid having to move a lot of food or throwing away excess food, make a meal plan for a week or two before you move to consume as much food as possible, especially perishable products.
+If you're moving with children, talk about it with them ahead of time so there are no surprises.
+A moving folder is essential for large scale moves and relocations, as it avoids interruptions in communication and keeps the dates on track.
+Once you've figured out how to move out of state, make sure that your email and accounts move with you too.

 Mandy Harland